joncamfield/satcommthreats/en.md

 ## Device Geolocation

 Multiple approaches can be used to geolocate an active device.

-Most require proximity, specific technology, and some skills, so are generally limited to dedicated adversaries, but all of these approaches have options where one can trade cost for expertise (e.g. easy to use
+require proximity, specific technology, and some skills, so are generally limited to dedicated adversaries, but all of these approaches have options where one can trade cost for expertise (e.g. easy to use